yxlin/ggdmc/README.md

 For the details regarding PLBA types, please see [Holmes, Trueblood, and Heathcote (2016)](http://dx.doi.org/10.1016/j.cogpsych.2015.11.002)

-## Memory models
+## Experimental (untested) models
 10. 2-D/circular drift-diffusion model, type = "cddm"
 11. Prospective memory model, type = "norm" (see tutorial for more details)
+12. Time-varying changes in other free parameters

 ## Further information
 One aim in designing _ggdmc_ is to read objects from DMC, so they share some similarities.
 They have however some differences.
 For example, in the latest version of _ggdmc_, the dimension of theta and phi arrays are 'npar x nchain x nmc'.
 DMC uses 'nchain x npar x nmc'.
-To reduce the computation time for manipulating the matrices and arrays, we must make this change.
+To reduce the computation time for manipulating the matrices and arrays, we make this change to accommodate the convention in Armadillo.
 Similarly, the dimension of the 'log_likelihoods' and 'summed_log_prior' matrices are 'nchain x nmc'.
 DMC uses 'nmc x nchain'.
 Remember to transpose them, if you want to operate objects back-and-forth.
 Currently, we use the R functions, 'aperm' and 't', to transpose matrices and arrays when we